Etsy.com stops letting Alaska Native artists sell ivory work

 "However, your policy fails to recognize that Alaska Natives are explicitly authorized under federal laws, the Marine Mammal Protection Act, to work with and sell walrus ivory, whale tooth and bone, and other non-elephant ivory," the Alaska Republican wrote in a letter sent Friday to the Brooklyn, New York-based company.

-Etsy has not responded to the letter, according Sullivan spokesman Matt Shuckerow.
+Etsy has not responded to the letter, according to Sullivan spokesman Matt Shuckerow.

 In an email to The Associated Press, Etsy said it can no longer allow Alaska Natives to sell animal products such as ivory but that their accounts remain active.